 Applications of ACE

-One framework, multiple domains — from drug discovery to image generation
+One ratio-of-densities framework, multiple domains — from drug discovery to multi-instance image generation

 Flexible-Pose Scaffold Decoration